m-sondhi/DeadEnd/Readme.md

 Please do not redistribute or reuse any of the included content outside of project or classroom contexts.

+## How to Play
+Download the zip folder from the [Releases](../../releases) section.
+Once extracted and your Unity environment is set up, open the project in Unity.
+Navigate to the `Scenes` folder and start the game by opening and running the `Main Menu` scene.

 ## Overview
 **Dead End** is a time-based survival horror maze game where players must navigate through a dark and unsettling maze within a strict three-minute time limit.
 The goal is to find the exit before time runs out while avoiding a terrifying monster that awakens after one minute.